-Pr erequisite I am a registered Girl Scout Cadette (in grades 6-8).
-I have finished the Bronze Award, a Cadette Leadership Award, or a Cadette Journey.
+Pre erequisite I am a registered Girl Scout Cadette (in grades 6-8).
+I have finished a Cadette Journey, including the Journey's Take Action project.
 I know that I need to finish my project and submit paperwork by Sept 30th after 8th grade is completed.
 I know the Silver Award Take Action project's required elements are 1.
 Practicing leadership ; 2.
 Addressing a root cause of a community issue I care about; and 3.
 Creating a plan to make my project sustainable .
 I have completed Silver Award training from my council.
 (This is highly recommended if available.)
 I have reviewed the Cadette Workbook for Earning Your Silver Award.
 I am excited to get started!
-Pı roject Proposal I developed a title for my project.
-I provided information about myself (solo model) or myself and up to three other Cadettes (small team model) and additional adult resources.
-I provided the name of the completed award prerequisite (the Bronze Award, a Cadette Leadership Award or a Cadette Journey) and completion date I answered the prerequisite reflection questions to remember the lessons I learned from my experience.
+Pr oject Proposal I developed a title for my project. $I\ provided\ information\ about\ myself\ (solo\ model)\ or\ myself\ and\ up\ to\ three\ other\ Cadettes\ (small\ team\ model)\ and\ additional\ adult\ resources.$ I provided the name of the completed Cadette Journey and completion date.
+I answered the Journey reflection questions to remember the lessons learned from the Journey's Take Action project.
 I decided my project's expected start date and expected completion date.
 I researched an issue I am passionate about and identified at least one root cause that is based on a need in my community.
 I have identified my target audience (who is going to benefit).
-I have identified and engaged experts and others in my community who might be able to help with my project or have knowledge of how my project issue affects my community.
+I have identified and engaged experts and others in my community who might be able to help with my project or have knowledge of how my density den project issue affects my community.
 I have described my plan to address my issue's root cause and make my project sustainable by using one of these three methods: O Create a permanent solution that can be used after the project is complete.
 Educate and inspire others in the community or within Girl Scouts to be part of the change.
-Advocate to change a rule, regulation, or law and encourage others to join.
+O Advocate to change a rule, regulation, or law and encourage others to join.
 I have worked with my team (if applicable) to identify all team members' leadership roles, which are all different and will each take approximately 50 hours of work.
 I have reviewed my plan and confirm my project is Take Action and not Community Service.
 I have listed potential supplies needed and estimated costs.
 I am aware of my local council's requirements for any of my project's donations, money-earning activities, or the use of troop funds.
 I am aware that each individual team member should spend approximately 50 hours on the project and maintain a Time Log.
 Optional: I've identified how I would try to make my project measurable by making a goal to measure the project's success.
 Optional: I've identified how I would try to make a national and/or global link.
-I have worked with my team (if applicable) to complete all fields on this form, including all questions, lines, and signatures. П I have worked with my team (if applicable) to develop and submit one Project Proposal
+I have worked with my team (if applicable) to complete all fields on this form, including all questions, lines, and signatures. \Box I have worked with my team (if applicable) to develop and submit one Project Proposal